M3264/FSX/docs/DEVELOPMENT.md

 **Main Components:**
 - `App.tsx` - Main React application with routing
+- `entry-client.tsx` - The client entry that will be used at the client's build step
+- `entry-server.tsx` - The server entry file that willbe used in the server's build step.
 - `components/` - Reusable React components
 - `pages/` - Page components for different routes
 - `hooks/` - Custom React hooks